Ronald Reagan Washington National Airport: Abingdon plantation historical site

 A part of the airport is located on the former site of the 18th and 19th century Abingdon plantation, which was associated with the prominent Alexander, Custis, Stuart, and Hunter families.
-In 1998, MWAA opened a historical display around the restored remnants of two Abingdon buildings and placed artifacts collected from the site in an exhibit hall in Terminal A. The Abingdon site is located on a knoll between parking Garage A and Garage B/C, near the south end of the Ronald Reagan Washington National Airport Metrorail station.
+In 1998, MWAA opened a historical display around the restored remnants of two Abingdon buildings and placed artifacts collected from the site in an exhibit hall in Terminal 1.
+The Abingdon site is located on a knoll between parking Garage 1 and Garage 2 South, near the south end of the Ronald Reagan Washington National Airport Metrorail station.

 Accidents and incidents

 Page Airways

 On April 27, 1945, a Page Airways Lockheed Model 18 Lodestar on a charter flight crashed into a deep ditch at the end of runway 33 after aborting a takeoff due to engine failure.
 There were strong gusts and ground turbulence at the time.
 Out of the 13 passengers and crew on board, six passengers were killed.
 Although a contemporary newspaper report indicated that the flight's intended destination had been Rochester, New York, the Civil Aeronautics Board's accident investigation report stated that the destination had been New York, N.Y.